cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic_streaming.md

 ## Introduction

-JSON generic call for streaming interfaces is now supported (client-side only).
+**JSON generic call for streaming interfaces is now supported (client-side only) from Kitex v0.12.0**.

-**However, due to the ongoing restructuring of the streaming interface to improve the user experience and to avoid making any breaking changes after release, the feature's official release is temporarily on hold.
-If you have a need for this feature, you can refer to the following to try it out.
-Please note that once it is officially released, a small adjustment may be required on your end**.

-Please try the feature with kitex test branch test/grpc_json_streaming_generic by `go get github.com/cloudwego/kitex@test/grpc_json_streaming_generic`.

 ## Usage